crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 sudo apt-get install visualvm
 ```
 VisualVM is itself a Java program written in Swing.

-VisualVM is trivial to download and run, if you don't
+VisualVM is trivial to download and run even without an install.
-wish to install it.

 ### VisualVM Threading Display Tab
 VisualVM has a tab to display the threads in the JVM.